masc-ucsc/docs/docs/pyrope/08-memories.md

 memories that either have a flop input or an output.

 There are two ways in Pyrope to instantiate more traditional synchronous memories.
-Either use async memories with flopped inputs or do a directly RTL instantiation.
+Either use async memories with flopped inputs/outputs or do a directly RTL instantiation.

 ### Flop the inputs or outputs

 When either the inputs or the output of the asynchronous memory access is directly connected to a flop, the flow can recognize the memory as a synchronous memory.
+A further constrain is that only single dimension memories.
+Multi-dimensional memories or memories with partial updates need to use the RTL instantiation.

-To illustrate the point, a typical decode stage from an in-order CPU
+To illustrate the point of simple single dimensional synchronous memories, this is a typical decode stage from an in-order CPU:

 === "Flop the inputs"
     ```